 Supplements with Blood Sugar Lowering Effects

-Chromium -- Found in a variety of foods and supplements, including liver, brewer's yeast, cheese, meats, fish, fruits, vegetables, and whole grains, chromium appears to enhance the body's sensitivity to insulin.
+Chromium.
+Found in a variety of foods and supplements, including liver, brewer's yeast, cheese, meats, fish, fruits, vegetables, and whole grains, chromium appears to enhance the body's sensitivity to insulin.
 Researchers believe that chromium helps insulin pull glucose from the bloodstream into the cells for energy.
 The benefit of chromium supplements for diabetes has been studied and debated for years.
 While some studies show no beneficial effects of chromium use for people with diabetes, other studies have shown that chromium supplements may reduce blood glucose levels in individuals with type 2 diabetes and reduce the need for insulin in those with type 1 diabetes.
 Most Americans get at least 50 mcg of chromium in their diets each day.
-The National Research Council estimates that intakes of 50 - 200 mcg per day are safe and effective.
-Clinical studies showing improved blood sugar control for those with diabetes have used doses of chromium picolinate ranging from 200 - 1,000 mcg per day.
+The National Research Council estimates that intakes of 50 to 200 mcg per day are safe and effective.
+Clinical studies showing improved blood sugar control for those with diabetes have used doses of chromium picolinate ranging from 200 to 1,000 mcg per day.
 However, until human studies of long-term safety are conducted with higher doses, it is best to use 200 mcg or less per day.
-Chromium may interact negativetly with insulin and thyroid medicines.
+Chromium may interact negatively with insulin and thyroid medicines.
+Speak with your doctor if you have a history of kidney or liver disease, or are being treated for a psychiatric disorder.

-Magnesium -- Several clinical studies have demonstrated a strong association between low levels of magnesium in the blood and type 2 diabetes.
+Magnesium.
+Several clinical studies have demonstrated a strong association between low levels of magnesium in the blood and type 2 diabetes.
 However, researchers are still unclear about the cause and effect in that association.
 They are investigating whether low magnesium levels worsen blood sugar control in people with type 2 diabetes or whether diabetes causes magnesium deficiencies.
 Some experts believe that low magnesium levels worsen blood sugar control and that foods rich in magnesium (such as whole grains, green leafy vegetables, bananas, legumes, nuts, and seeds) or magnesium supplements may promote healthy blood glucose levels.
 At least one small study suggests that taking magnesium supplements may improve the action of insulin and decrease blood sugar levels, particularly in the elderly.
 People with severe heart disease or kidney disease should not take magnesium supplements.
-People with diabetes should talk with their health care provider about whether it’s safe and appropriate to take magnesium supplements.
+People with diabetes should talk with their health care provider about whether it is safe and appropriate to take magnesium supplements.
 Magnesium can interact with some medications.
+Magnesium may lower blood pressure and cardiac output, and potentially interact with some cardiac medications.
+Excess magnesium can cause diarrhea.

 - Prevent development of type 2 diabetes